filiph/grayshore/README.md

 The concepts of "escapism" and "power fantasy" have bad connotations but here they are used neutrally.
-The stories of Harry Potter, Star Wars, Lord of the Rings, Wonder Woman or Indiana Jones are all escapist power fantasies.
+The stories of Harry Potter, Star Wars, Lord of the Rings, Wonder Woman, Black Panther or Indiana Jones are all escapist power fantasies.
 They follow people who are unnaturally smart, strong, adept, and important.
 That doesn't mean the works cannot have a message.
 It just makes their initial premise more attractive and enjoyable.